net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/1-Vessel Attributes/PartValidation Parameter.md

     partModule = ModuleReactionWheel
     partModule = ModuleSAS

+    // Type of PartModule to check for.
+Similar to partModule, but more
+    // generic.
+    //
+    // Type:      <a href="String-Type">string</a>
+    // Required:  No (multiples allowed)
+    // Values (defined in Squad/Contracts/Contracts.cfg under
+    // MODULE_DEFINITIONS):
+    //     Antenna
+    //     Dock
+    //     Grapple
+    //     Power
+    //     Wheel
+    partModuleType = Antenna

     // Extended PartModule check.
 This is used to look for very specific part
     // module attributes.
 The MODULE node may contain any attribute, and those
     // attributes will be matched against the part modules in the parts.